Morning Back Pain: Why is Back Pain Worse in the Morning?

 If you’ve sorted out the environmental factors that contribute to morning back aches, it might be a medical condition that causes those achy mornings.
 You’ll need to seek a professional diagnosis for treatment options, but you may suffer from:

 Morning back pain might be subtle, but it’s important to take it seriously.
-If you wake up with back pain for an extended period of time or the back pain is increasing in severity, you should see a doctor before your morning stiffness worsens.
+If you wake up with back pain for an extended period of time or the back pain is increasing in severity, you should click here to request an appointment from an OCR Spine Specialist before your morning stiffness worsens.